 - 1. In the MR 3 District.
 A special permit is required, subject to the following conditions: - a.
 The ratio of gross floor area devoted to residential purposes to lot or site area shall not exceed 0.67.
 Such gross residential floor area shall include hallways, stairwells, utility rooms and other similar areas which are directly accessory to independent dwelling units.
-Such gross residential floor area shall not include garage, library, activity, office, medical care, eating, assembly or other special supportive areas; - b.
-The Board of Aldermen may establish a limitation upon the maximum number of persons to be permitted per dwelling unit; and the Board of Aldermen may establish a minimum staff requirement for the residential care facility, provided, however, that the Board of Aldermen may, if circumstances warrant, grant a special permit for construction of a residential care facility with a lesser lot or site area per dwelling unit, a lesser number of parking spaces per dwelling unit, a greater gross floor area or a greater gross residential floor area ratio, but in no case:
+Such gross residential floor area shall not include garage, library, activity, office, medical care, eating, assembly or other special supportive areas; - The Board of Aldermen may establish a limitation upon the maximum number of persons to be permitted per dwelling unit; and the Board of Aldermen may establish a minimum staff requirement for the residential care facility, provided, however, that the Board of Aldermen may, if circumstances warrant, grant a special permit, inaccordance with the procedure established in section 30-24, for construction of a residential care facility with a lesser lot or site area per dwelling unit, a lesser number of parking spaces per dwelling unit, a greater gross floor area and/or a greater gross residential floor area ratio, but in no case: